El Cartel: The Big Boss: Commercial reception

-In the United States, the first-week prediction were between 110k-115k.
-However, The album debuted at number nine on the U.S. Billboard 200 and at number one on the Billboard Top Latin Albums chart, selling 82,000 copies in its first week, making it the highest reggaeton album to sell in its first week.
-By the end of 2007, the album became the top-selling Latin album in the United States with 248,000 copies sold.
+In the United States, first-week sales were initially projected at 110,000–115,000 copies.
+However, the album debuted at number nine on the Billboard 200 and at number one on the Top Latin Albums chart with 82,000 copies sold in its first week, marking the highest opening week for a reggaeton album at the time.
+By the end of 2007, El Cartel: The Big Boss had become the best-selling Latin album in the United States, with 248,000 copies sold.
+It was also the only reggaeton album released in 2007 to appear in the year-end top 10 best-selling Latin albums in the country, despite the significant decline in Latin album sales that year.The album further gave Daddy Yankee the best-selling Latin album in the United States for a third consecutive year, following Barrio Fino in 2005 and Barrio Fino en Directo in 2006.
 On March 26, 2009, the album received a Latin album triple platinum certification by the Recording Industry Association of America (RIAA) for shipping 300,000 copies.

 In Mexico, the album debut at number five and later received platinum certification for moving 50,000 copies.
 Also, the album was certified Gold.
 In Venezuela, the album debut at number 4 on the charts.
-In Dominican Republic, El Cartel: The Big Boss was named best selling reggaeton album of 2007.
-In Argentina and Ecuador, the album debut at number 4. n Venezuela, it debut and peaked at number 5 at the retail album charts according to Recordland.
+In the Dominican Republic, El Cartel: The Big Boss was reported among the country’s best-selling albums in late 2007, while Daddy Yankee was identified as the leading reggaeton seller in the local market as of September 2007.
+In Argentina and Ecuador, the album debut at number 4.
+In Venezuela, it debut and peaked at number 5 at the retail album charts according to Recordland.
 In Peru, it peaked at number 10 at the retail best selling albums charts.
 The album also charted in Swerzerland and Spain.
 In Japan, it debut at number 41 with 4,184 copies sold.
 As of November 2007, The album sold 800,000 copies worldwide.
 It hit 900,000 copies in it first 12 months of being released.
-According to Yankees own label, El Cartel: The Big Boss sold nearly 2 million of copies worldwide.
+According to Yankees own label, El Cartel: The Big Boss sold nearly 2 million of copies worldwide as of 2024.